On Grid Codes: Hamming bound

 \end{example}

 A code $\codeC$ with packing radius $t$ will be said to attain the Hamming bound if $|\codeC|=\frac{\prod_{i=1}^{n}m_{i}}{\eta_{t}(\mathfrak{G})}$, i.e., $\prod_{i=1}^{n}m_{i}=|\codeC|\eta_{t}(\mathfrak{G})$.
-Codes attaining the Hamming bound are perfect, because the $t$-balls centered at their elements are always disjoint, and the equality $\prod_{i=1}^{n}m_{i}=|\codeC|\eta_{t}(\mathfrak{G})$ tells us that they cover all $\mathfrak{G}$; moreover, for these codes all, the $t$-balls have the same size.
+Codes attaining the Hamming bound are perfect, because the $t$-balls centered at their elements are always disjoint, and the equality $\prod_{i=1}^{n}m_{i}=|\codeC|\eta_{t}(\mathfrak{G})$ tells us that they cover all $\mathfrak{G}$; moreover, for these codes, all the $t$-balls have the same size.
 Since $|\codeC|=2$ in Example \ref{experfect}, $\codeC$ attains the Hamming bound and is a perfect code (as can be seen in Figure \ref{fig3}).
-In classic coding theory the converse to that statement is also true, i.e., a code is perfect if and only if it attains the classic Hamming bound, but in this case that is not true.
-For instance, $\codeC'$ in Example \ref{experfect} is perfect (as can be seen in Figure \ref{fig4}), but it does not attain the Hamming bound.\\

-In classic coding theory is obvious that a perfect code has the biggest possible size for a code with its length and minimum distance.
+In classic coding theory, the converse to that statement is also true, i.e., a code is perfect if and only if it attains the classic Hamming bound, but in this case, that is not true.
+For instance, $\codeC'$ in Example \ref{experfect} is perfect (as can be seen in Figure \ref{fig4}), but it does not attain the Hamming bound.
+In the classic context is also obvious that a perfect code has the biggest possible size for a code with its length and minimum distance.
 This fact is not obvious here though, because perfect codes determine tessellations of $\mathfrak{G}$, but since the balls (tiles) can have different sizes (depending on the centers), one could imagine that it might be possible to find two tessellations with different sizes, and therefore two perfect codes (formed by the centers of the tiles) with different sizes.
 To find such an example (or prove its non-existence) is still an open problem.\\